 As with the LFS the scope of the MPHS is restricted to persons aged 15 years and over, and excludes:

-In addition, the following persons are excluded from most MPHS topics (see Chapter 17: Methods Used in ABS Household Surveys for further information):
+In addition, the following persons are excluded from most MPHS topics (see the section: Methods Used in ABS Household Surveys for further information):

-As indicated above, the scope of the MPHS excludes persons living in very remote parts of Australia.
+As indicated above, the scope of the MPHS excludes persons living in Aboriginal and Torres Strait Islander communities.
 The exclusion of these persons is unlikely to impact on state and territory estimates, except in the Northern Territory where they account for a larger proportion of the total population.